bargeapp/bargeapp.github.io/_posts/2015-02-08-load-testing-is-broken.md

 Barge was built to modernize testing by running your *existing* tests at scale.
 Barge uses real browsers so you're testing your *application* and not your load balancer.
 And Barge is built for integration - a simple REST API makes it a breeze to update your existing tests to use Barge and configure them to run in any CI server.

 Here's the obligatory animated gif showing how simple it is to update an existing test.
-In this case the subject is a Capybara test but Barge supports any Selenium-based languages and frameworks (the full code used in that gif is available at [in this gist](https://gist.github.com/hackerhasid/1cb5949d1055a1fed3db)):
+In this case the subject is a Capybara test but Barge supports Selenium tests built in any language or framework (the full code used in that gif is available at [in this gist](https://gist.github.com/hackerhasid/1cb5949d1055a1fed3db)):

 ![This is not a kitten, sorry](/assets/update_capybara_for_barge.gif)

 Barge supports both Javascript based tests (via PhantomJS & CasperJS) and Selenium based tests (via the Selenium libraries for your language or a framework built on top of them like Capybara).
 All it takes to test at scale is an API call before and after your test run.
-Give Barge a try and start testing right!
+Give Barge a try and fix testing in your organization!